meltano/sdk/docs/dev_guide.md

 _Create with `tap-base` requires overriding just two classes:_

 1. The tap:
     - `TapBase` - _The core base class for all taps.
 This class governs configuration, validation, and stream discovery._
 2. The stream.
-For the stream base class, you have three options depending on the type of data source you are working with.
+For the stream base class, you have different options depending on the type of data source you are working with.
     - `TapStreamBase` - _The **generic** base class for streams._
     - `RESTStreamBase` - _The base class for **REST**-type streams._
     - `GraphQLStreamBase` - _The base class for **GraphQL**-type streams._
-    - `DatabaseStreamBase` - _The base class for **database**-type streams - specifically those which support the SQL language._
+    - `DatabaseStreamBase` - _The base class for **database**-type streams - specifically those
+      which support the SQL language._

 **Detailed Instructions:**